robertsmichaelj/flash-sale-countdown/README.md

 # Flash Sale Countdown Timer

-### Creates and Initializes Countdown Timer on Product Pages With Just Start and End Date
+### Creates & initializes Countdown Timer on any page with just a start and end date

 ##### Flash Sale Countdown Timer Widget Plugin for Bodybuilding.com Flash Sales